 The Bottom Line

 The disaster recovery planning process is comparable to insurance for your IT environment.
 Actually having a plan in place, should the worse actually become a reality, is essential to business continuity.
-And while a DR plan helps companies stay organized amidst a recovery situation, it has numerous other benefits associated with cost reduction and time savings.
+And while a DR plan helps companies stay organized amidst a recovery situation, it has numerous other benefits associated with cost reduction, data security, and time savings.

 This blog was origninally posted on August 17th, 2017 and has been updated for accuracy.